-"Netflix Email Virus" is an email that is being distributed as a spam campaign - cyber criminals send it to a number of people.
-To be more precise, this is a scam (has nothing to do with Netflix), a phishing attempt.
-It is designed to steal user's usernames and passwords.
-Similar emails can be used to distribute malware (malicious programs) such as Trojans ant other programs of this kind.
-This or other similar emails should not/can not be trusted, the best option is to ignore them.
+"Netflix Email Virus" is an email that is distributed as part of a spam campaign - cyber criminals send it to many people.
+Note that this is a scam, a 'phishing' attempt, and has nothing to do with Netflix.
+It steal users' usernames and passwords.
+Similar emails are used to distribute malware (malicious programs) such as Trojans and other programs of this kind.
+This and other similar emails can never be trusted and the best option is to ignore them.

-In this case "Netflix Email Virus" spam campaigns targets people who use the Netflix media-services provider.
+In this case, the "Netflix Email Virus" spam campaign targets people who use the Netflix media-services provider.
 According to the email, some information on the recipient's Netflix account is missing or incorrect.
-Scammers encourage people to update account information in 72 hours, otherwise the account will be limited.
-There is a "VERIFY NOW" button that, if clicked, opens a fake Netflix website asking to sign in.
-To be more precise, it asks to enter email address or phone number and a password that is being used to log into the actual (existing) Netflix account.
-As we mentioned in our introduction, this email cannot be trusted.
-Cyber criminals often pretend to be representatives of some well known companies - they send emails using names of various popular companies and attempt to make these emails to look legitimate/official.
-In this particular case they attempt to steal people's personal details/information.
-There are many other spam campaigns that are quite similar, however, they are used to cause computer infections (distribute malware) that are designed use to steal data.
-Typically, cyber criminals employ these programs to generate revenue/cause their victims financial loss.
+Scammers encourage people to update account information within 72 hours, otherwise the account will be limited.
+There is a "VERIFY NOW" button that, if clicked, opens a fake Netflix website asking the user to sign-in.
+It asks users to enter their email addresses or telephone numbers and passwords used to log into the (existing) Netflix account.
+This email cannot be trusted.
+Cyber criminals often claim to be representatives of well-known companies - they send emails using names of various popular companies and attempt to make these emails appear legitimate and official.
+In this case they attempt to steal people's personal details/information.
+There are many other similar spam campaigns on the internet.
+Most are used to cause computer infections (distribute malware) that steal data.
+Typically, cyber criminals employ these programs to generate revenue and cause victims financial loss.

-As we mentioned above, there is a great variety of spam campaigns.
-"Unicredit Bank Email Virus", "Love Letter Email Virus" and "Y.E DESIGN Email Virus" are emails that are designed to proliferate high-risk malicious programs.
-Typically, cyber criminals proliferate malicious programs such as Adwind, LokiBot, TrickBot, Emotet and so on.
-These viruses usually are employed to steal data and to use it to generate revenue.
-Sometimes these programs are capable of opening backdoors and installing other infections such as ransomware.
+There are many spam campaigns including, for example, "Unicredit Bank Email Virus", "Love Letter Email Virus", and "Y.E DESIGN Email Virus".
+These are spam email campaigns designed to proliferate high-risk malicious programs.
+Typically, cyber criminals proliferate programs such as Adwind, LokiBot, TrickBot, Emotet, and so on.
+These viruses are usually employed to steal data and to use it to generate revenue.
+The programs are also capable of opening backdoors and installing other infections such as ransomware.

 How do spam campaigns infect computers?

 "Netflix Email Virus" can cause problems only if the presented "VERIFY NOW" button is clicked and the required details are provided.
 Otherwise, it is harmless.
-In other cases cyber criminals send emails that contain malicious attachments such as Microsoft Office documents, PDF files, executable files (.exe), archive files (ZIP, RAR and other) or website links that lead to malicious files.
-One way or another, they can infect computer only if opened first.
+In other cases, cyber criminals send emails that contain malicious attachments such as Microsoft Office documents, PDF files, executable files (.exe), archive files (ZIP, RAR, and others), or website links that lead to malicious files.
+None can infect computers unless they are opened.

 How to avoid installation of malware?

 Be careful with emails received from unknown, suspicious addresses.
-Do not open included attachments or web links without making sure it is safe.
-Quite often unreliable emails are irrelevant, however, presented as legitimate, official and/or important.
-To avoid causing unwanted outcome we recommend to ignore emails of this type.
-We do not recommend to use various third party downloaders, installers, unofficial websites or other similar tools to download (or install) software.
+Do not open included attachments or web links without making sure it is safe to do so.
+Dubious emails are often irrelevant, and yet presented as legitimate, official, or important.
+Ignore emails of this type.
+Do not use various third party downloaders, installers, unofficial websites, or other such tools to download (or install) software.
 They might be used by cyber criminals to proliferate various rogue apps or other unwanted software (potentially, malicious one).
-Update software using tools and /or functions that are provided by official developers only.
-Fake (unofficial) tools should not be used for that (they often cause computer infections).
-Software cracking tools should be avoided too, cyber criminals employ them to proliferate malicious programs.
-In other words, these tools often install malware instead of activating paid software for free.
-Besides, it is not legal to use tools of this type.
-And finally, having a reputable anti-virus/anti-spyware software can be very useful as well - these tools prevent computers from being infected by detecting and removing various threats before it is too late.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Update software using tools or functions that are provided by official developers only.
+Fake (unofficial) tools should not be used (they often cause computer infections).
+Software cracking tools should be avoided too, since cyber criminals employ them to proliferate malicious programs.
+These tools often install malware rather than activating any paid software free of charge.
+Note that, in any case, it is illegal to use cracking tools.
+Finally, reputable anti-virus/anti-spyware software can prevent computers from being infected - it detects and removes threats before any damage is done.
+If you have already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Netflix Email Virus" email letter:
+Text presented in the "Netflix Email Virus" email message: